-Have you noticed that while the index changes, the margin stays the same?
-That’s why it’s so important to look at the margin when you’re comparing ARM options.
+Did you notice that while the index changes, the margin stays the same?
+That’s why it’s so important to look at the margin when comparing ARM options.
 A lower margin means a lower monthly payment and reduced interest overall.

-Now, let’s imagine that you’re comparing the 5/6 ARM with the 3.5% initial rate to a 30-year fixed-rate mortgage loan with a 5.5% interest rate.
+Now, let’s imagine you’re comparing the 5/6 ARM with the 4% initial rate to a 30-year fixed-rate mortgage loan with a 5.5% interest rate.
 It’s helpful to look at three factors:

-- Payments in the first 5 years: If you choose the fixed-rate mortgage, you’ll pay 2% more in interest for the first 5 years.
-If you’re borrowing $200,000 at 5.5% interest, your monthly payment before mortgage insurance and taxes will be around $1,136.
-With the 5/6 ARM, you’ll pay around $898 every month for the first 5 years.
+- Payments in the first 5 years: If you choose the fixed-rate mortgage, you’ll pay 1.5% more in interest for the first 5 years.
+So if you’re borrowing $200,000 at 5.5% interest, your monthly payment before mortgage insurance and taxes will be around $1,136.
+With the 5/6 ARM, you’ll pay around $898 per month for the first 5 years.

 - The total cost of the loan: As interest rates rise on an ARM, the total cost of your loan increases.
 You may end up paying tens of thousands of dollars more in interest over the life of the loan.